skip to main content

 Styling Guru

-While interior designers often take projects from conception to completion through council, and are qualified to work with the structural elements, building materials and layout of your home or project, a stylist’s purview centres around the more decorative aspects of your interior.
+While interior designers often take projects from conception to completion through council and are qualified to work with structural elements, building materials and the layout of your home or project, a stylist’s purview centres around the more decorative aspects of your interior.
+(Another type of styling includes staging properties for sale with furniture and decor to appeal to certain markets – scroll down to the end of this article for more).

 An Interior Stylist Reveals: 3 Things I Wish My Clients Knew